-Yes, the NMPRC has worked with PHMSA to clear and close SRCRs and as of 8/2021 has responded and taken appropriate actions on all active reports.
+Yes, the NMPRC has worked with PHMSA to clear and close SRCRs in 2022 and has responded and taken appropriate actions on all active reports.

 Was the State responsive to:

 - a.
 Surveys or information requests from NAPSR or PHMSA; and - b.
 PHMSA Work Management system tasks?